 Some will visit again.
 Some will sign up for a newsletter.
 And some will click on a call-to-action in the newsletter indicating interest in hearing about the program.
 The great thing about digital marketing is that it allows for measuring, learning and iterating.

-These institutions excel at content marketing because they go beyond shooting promotional videos featuring stories from campuses and classes.
-These strategies are useful for nudging people along the sales funnel.
+These institutions excel at content marketing because they go beyond shooting promotional videos about their great campuses and classes.
+These content marketing examples show how different stakeholders can be moved along the sales funnel.
 The target audience will include a range of people from those who have zero awareness of the brand to those who are ready to make a serious buying decision.

 A topical article from a faculty member can garner dozens of press mentions and get the attention of hundreds of people who may not have considered attending or working with that school.
 A video or press release touting the same professor will come across like an ad and having trouble capturing attention.